fiaasco/borgbackup/README.md

 ```
 Override borgbackup\_client\_user where required, for example if you have a laptop with an encrypted homedir you'll have to run the backup as the user of that homedir.

 Set borgbackup\_appendonly: True in host or group vars if you want append-only repositories.
 In that case it's possible to define a hostname in borgbackup\_management\_station where a borg prune script will be configured.
 Only the management station will have permission to prune old backups for (all) clients.
+This will generate serve with --append-only ssh key options.
+If you set borgbackup\_appendonly\_repoconfig to True, this will also disable the possibility to remove backups from the management station.
+(Or at least: it's not possible to remove them till you reconfigure the repository and this is currently not supported in the prune script)
+Be aware of the limitations of append-only mode: [pruned backups appear to be removed, but are only removed in the transaction log till something writes in normal mode to the repository](https://github.com/borgbackup/borg/issues/3504))

-*Make sure to check the configured defaults for this role, which contains the list of default locations being backed up in backup_include.* Override this in your inventory where required.
+*Make sure to check the configured defaults for this role, which contains the list of default locations being backed up in backup\_include.* Override this in your inventory where required.

 ## Usage